ZaidaTek/ZaidaScope/ReadMe.md

 ## Setup (Optional)

-When using higher sampling rates, it may be necessary to add a voltage follower to the input signal, so as to not
+When using higher sampling rates, it may be necessary to add a voltage follower to the input signal, so as to not compromise the original measurement signal.

 The screenshot above was created by reading my laptop's left channel audio output at a rate of 40,000 kHz while continously looping a generated 440 Hz sine wave using the program Audacity.
-This is how it looks like:
+This is how it the setup looks like:

 ![ZaidaScope](https://github.com/ZaidaTek/ZaidaScope/blob/master/ZS-Setup.jpg "")